JulianGarneau/Bacterial_Abundance_Metaphlan/README.md

-# Bacterial_Abundance_Metaphlan
+# :hedgehog:  Bacterial_Abundance_Metaphlan  :hedgehog:

-Procedure for determining the bacterial abundances using Metaphlan with shotgun metagenomics reads
+This is a procedure to obtain bacterial abundances using Metaphlan with shotgun metagenomic reads.

-## BACTERIAL COMMUNITY ABUNDANCE FROM WHOLE SHOTGUN METAGENOMIC SEQUENCES

-### Table of contents
+### Table of contents (main steps of the procedure)

-1. Reception or download of read files
+1. Reception or download of the reads files
-2. Checking the integrity of the read files
+2. Checking the integrity of the reads files
 3. Renaming your files for more convenience
-4. Read filtering, trimming and quality reports
+4. Quality control of the reads (Reads trimming and quality reports)
-5. Filtering out unwanted reads (contaminants or host reads)
+5. Taking out unwanted reads (contaminants or host reads)
-6. Subsampling reads (optional, case dependant)
+6. Subsampling reads to have the same amount of reads for each sample (usually not recomended, case dependant)
-7. Getting the bacterial abundances
+7. Getting the bacterial abundances/profiles for each samples

 ## Workflow overview